-Receivables consist of fees charged for water and sewer services and interest from the County of Madera.
+Receivables consist of fees charged for water services, property taxes, assessments, and interest from the County of Madera.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.

-E. Taxes
+E. Property Taxes/Assessments

-Secured and unsecured taxes are levied in July each year.
-Taxes become a lien against the property as of January 1 of each year.
-Secured taxes are payable in two installments which are due November 1 and February 1.
-Unsecured taxes are due on August 31.
-All taxes receivable are due from property owners within the District.
+Secured and unsecured property taxes and assessments are levied in July each year.
+Property taxes and assessments become a lien against the property as of January 1 of each year.
+Secured property taxes and assessments are payable in two installments which are due November 1 and February 1.
+Unsecured property taxes and assessments are due on August 31.
+All property taxes and assessments receivable are due from property owners within the District.